 - A program does not have to collect data on every student in every course to know how well it is doing toward attaining student outcomes.
 In fact, a program does not have to collect evidence of performance on every student.
 Because the focus of the assessment activity is on the program and not individual students, it is important that the cohort being used for data collection be representative of the range of students in the program.
 If a sample is drawn from the cohort, it must include the same proportion of student characteristics (grade averages, gender, diversity, etc.) that describe the program’s student population.
 In programs that have a small graduation class, sampling may not be appropriate.
 However, if data are collected on a specific student outcome only every three years (see #5 below) a program would, in fact, be sampling regardless of cohort size as it is not collecting data on every student who leaves the program.

 - To provide evidence of attainment of student outcomes by the time of graduation for program reporting purposes, programs may choose to evaluate and report only data collected in core upper-level courses.
 Although not required by the accreditation criteria, a best practice is to sample from strategically selected core courses toward the end of the curricular cycle (meaning those where the most representative sample of student attainment of outcomes can be gathered).
-There are many reasons why programs should collect data (baseline or other) in the lower-level courses over which they have control for their continuous improvement, but for the most part it is sufficient to choose from upper-level courses for ABET reporting purposes.
+There are many reasons why programs should collect data (baseline or other) in the lower-level courses over which they have control for their continuous improvement, but it is sufficient to choose from upper-level courses for ABET reporting purposes.
 In general, knowledge, skills, or behaviors that students demonstrate in lower-level courses are not as likely a result of the program’s discipline-specific curriculum.

 - A program does not have to assess every outcome every year to know how well it is doing toward attaining student outcomes.
 One approach that often leads to difficulty is to collect too many data on individual students.
 This is certainly true if a program is requiring that faculty collect data in every course where student outcomes are being “covered.”
 Not only does this make the data collection process cumbersome, but it also makes it almost impossible to turn the data into useful information.
 A viable alternative data-collection approach is to use assessment cycles where, on a rotating basis, performance-indicator data for a portion of the student outcomes are sampled from two, or preferably three, core upper-level courses where the outcomes are “covered.”
 Using this approach produces evidence that can be used for evaluation and decisions about actions that should be taken, and relieves faculty of unnecessary data collection.
 Staggering the data collection over the six-year accreditation cycle produces a process that is continuous and systematic.
 For an example of a continuous data collection process, click here.